 Fall and Winter 2019

-With Star Wars: Galaxy's Edge set to debut at the end of summer, it's likely that this will be a busier Halloween, Thanksgiving and Christmas holiday season at Walt Disney World.
+Since Star Wars: Galaxy's Edge made its debut at the end of summer, it's likely that this will be a busier Thanksgiving and Christmas holiday season at Walt Disney World.
 Many vacationers who are set on experiencing the land soon after it opens will likely set their sights on the holiday season, especially with Star Wars: Rise of the Resistance opening Dec.
-5. We cannot blame them.
+5. (We can't blame them.)
 If you're among these folks and you haven't yet booked your trip, we recommend you get a hop on it!
-And we do recommend you plan to stay on-site at an official Walt Disney World hotel (lucky for you, we offer discounts on Walt Disney World hotel rooms).
+And we do recommend you plan to stay on-site at an official Walt Disney World Resort hotel (lucky for you, we offer discounts on Walt Disney World hotel rooms).

 Disney’s FastPass+ service will not initially be offered for Millennium Falcon: Smugglers Run or Star Wars: Rise of the Resistance at Disney’s Hollywood Studios.